juice-shop/pwning-juice-shop/part1/challenges.md

 ![Partly solved Score Board](img/score-board_partly.png)

 On the score board you can view a list of all available challenges with a brief description.
-Some descriptions are very explicit hacking instructions, others are vaguely describing what to do, leaving it to you to find out what needs to be done.
+Some descriptions are _very explicit_ hacking instructions.
+Others are just _vague hints_ that leave it up to you to find out what needs to be done.

-The challenges are rated with a difficulty level between 1 and 5 stars, with more stars suggesting a higher difficulty.
+The challenges are rated with a difficulty level between 1 and 5 stars, with more stars representing a higher difficulty.
 These ratings have been continually adjusted over time based on user feedback.
 Visible difficulty ratings allow you to influence your own hacking pace and learning curve significantly.
 When you pick a 4- or 5-star challenge you _expect_ a real challenge and should be less frustrated if you fail on